‘Menace II Society’ director tackles music industry titans in ‘The Defiant Ones’

 According to Hughes — who is flying solo as a world class auteur these days (it was with his twin brother Albert Hughes that he crafted cinematic magic with in the gritty 1990s films ‘Menace II Society,’ ‘Dead Presidents’ and ‘American Pimp’) — the project came together by chance.

-Most music fans know who Dr. Dre (government name: Andre Romelle Young), is from his seminal work with the west coast rap outfit N.W.A. and his producing prowess with gold and platinum-selling acts such as J.J.
+Most music fans know Dr. Dre (government name: Andre Romelle Young) from his seminal work with the west coast rap outfit N.W.A. and his producing prowess with gold and platinum-selling acts such as J.J.
 Fad, Snoop Dogg, Tupac Shakur, Eminem, 50 Cent, The Game and most recently Kendrick Lamar.

 But one would have to really be entrenched in the actual business of music to know the bespectacled Iovine outside of a periphery glance (perhaps from mentions on songs, liner notes and acceptance award speeches).